 Why do I blow fuses or why does my circuit breaker trip?

 Except in the case of ground fault interrupters, which are susceptible to moisture and/or weather conditions, fuses and circuit breakers should not trip.
 Check to see if some type of plugged in appliance is causing the problem.

 What causes the lights in my house to flicker?

 Aluminum wiring itself is safe.
 The underlying issue is with the connections.
-Aluminum is a soft metal, and with the expansion and contraction due to electrical energy, it may become loose in the connection points of outlets and switches.
-These loose connections will cause heat buildup and eventually electrical failures.
+Aluminum is a soft metal, and with the expansion and contraction due to electrical energy, it can become loose in the various connection points.
+These loose connections will cause heat buildup and eventually bring about electrical failures.
 It is recommended to have your system evaluated by a professional.
 You have the option of a whole house rewire or Alumicon Conversions at each device.

 Got more questions?
 Give Electric Today a call at 813-653-4221!
 We are always happy to help with any service question you have.